 Why Walk the Camino?

-I written about reasons for walking the Camino before, but I’ve never really figured out why it keeps drawing me back.
-Bill also asks why, he asks why a lot throughout the book:
+I have written about reasons for walking the Camino before, but I’ve never really figured out why it keeps drawing me back.
+Bill also asks why; he asks why a lot throughout the book:

 I’d never done anything crazy like this before – a pilgrimage walk.
 I was not a hiker, and I wasn’t a Catholic.
 In fact, I wasn’t even sure I was a Christian.

 I was also not an adventure traveller.
 I’d never kayaked down the Amazon or climbed Machu Picchu or trekked across Siberia.
 For me, adventure travel was flying coach.
 All this backpacking and wearing of heavy boots and flying off to France to walk ancient pilgrimage routes was a new experience, and not one that made me feel entirely comfortable.

 No, I was doing this pilgrimage because… Yes Bill, why ARE you doing it?
 I had no idea why I was doing it.
 All I knew was that I had to do it.
 There was no question about it.
 I simply had to walk the Camino.